pytorch/torchrec/docs/source/concepts.rst

    :keywords: recommendation systems, sharding, distributed training, torchrec, embedding bags, embeddings, keyedjaggedtensor, row wise, table wise, column wise, table row wise, planner, sharder

 ###################
 TorchRec Concepts
 ###################

-In this section, you will learn about the key concepts of TorchRec, designed to optimize large-scale recommendation systems using PyTorch.
+In this section, we will learn about the key concepts of TorchRec, designed to optimize large-scale recommendation systems using PyTorch.
-You will learn how each concept works in detail and is used with the rest of TorchRec.
+We will learn how each concept works in detail and review how it is used with the rest of TorchRec.

-TorchRec has specific input/output data types of its modules to efficiently represent sparse features,
+TorchRec has specific input/output data types of its modules to efficiently represent sparse features, including:

 -  **JaggedTensor:** a wrapper around the lengths/offsets and values tensors for a singular sparse feature